nanoservicesforge/docs/docs-app/docs/Docs/Packages/declaring-nanoservices.md

 # Declaring Nanoservices

-You can declare one or more nanoservices in the `Cargo.toml` file with the following outline:
+You can declare one or more nanoservices in the `Cargo.toml` file with the parameters:

 ```toml
 [nanoservices.nan-four]